Top 13 Engrossing Movies Like 'The Purge' Everyone Should Watch

 All in all, this slow-burner is well worth your time.
 There was recently a sequel titled The Strangers: Prey at Night.
 If you love the original, maybe give its sequel a shot.

 6. Don't Breathe (2016)

-From the creators of the most recent Evil Dead (2013) remake, this film features a group of thieves who break into homes of wealthy people.
+From the creators of the most recent Evil Dead (2013) remake, features a group of thieves who break into homes of wealthy people.
 Discovering a blind man, whom they depict as an easy target, they break into his home, only to find out that he is far more in tune with his senses than they had ever anticipated.
 This leaves us with a 90-minute intense ride of claustrophobia, which will render fans of thrillers sufficiently thrilled.
+Don't Breathe

 To say that the movie is tense is an understatement.
 Everything perfectly comes together to summon feelings of sheer dread and nail-biting unease.
 This dark and twisted affair is a nightmarish ordeal - one you'll admire but won't enjoy.

 This sly feature is the oldest film on this list and also a timeless classic.
 During somewhat of a lull in the slasher genre, where mostly everything had already been done, Scream injected new life and horror into it.

 The best thing about this movie is that it realizes what it is.
 Scream knows the cliches and tropes that come with the genre, and it embraces them with open arms, delivering them with perfection.

 The gore is strong but not completely over the top.
 And as usual, there is no mercy for teenagers.
 Many of them are brought to their doom by the man donning the scary mask.
 See the horror unfold as they get murdered one by one.